Decoding QR Codes for fun and profit

 ▀▀▀▀▀▀▀ ▀▀▀▀▀▀ ▀▀ ▀▀ ▀ ▀ ▀ ▀ ▀▀ ▀ ▀▀▀`;

 If you squint your eyes, it somewhat resembles a QR code.
-Your phone probably can’t read it.
+Your phone probably can’t scan it.
 Let’s parse that text and turn it into something more useful.

-Given a coordinate (x, y), we have to get the right character from the text.
-While each character in a line represents one x coordinate, each line represents two y coordinates.
-Therefore, we get the correct character in each line by selecting (x, y/2) of the text characters.
+Given a coordinate [x, y], we have to get the right character from the text.
+While each character in a line represents one x coordinate, each line represents two modules.
+To get the correct row, we need to select the (y/2) line

 // clean and split up the qr code text into lines for simpler access